Robustness Certification for Point Cloud Models: 3DCertify: 3D Point Cloud Verifier

 \subsection{Improved Max Pool Relaxation}

-Many deep learning models for point clouds, including PointNet, use a global or semi-global max pool layer to aggregate local, pointwise features into permutation-invariant global features, which can then be used for task-specific applications such as classification or part segmentation.
-Consequently, these pooling layers operate on orders of magnitude more variables than image classification models.
-For example, PointNet uses global max pool, combining features from several thousand points.
-Since state-of-the-art relaxations for max pool are designed for the 2D case with few inputs, applying these methods out-of-the-box to point cloud models causes substantial loss in precision.
-We demonstrate this by plotting the mean divergence between DeepPoly's upper and lower bounds for each of PointNet's layers in \cref{fig:maxpool}, where we observe that the bounds start significantly diverging after the max pool layer.
+Many deep learning models for point clouds, including PointNet, use a global or semi-global max pool layer to aggregate local, pointwise features into permutation-invariant global features.
+Consequently, these pooling layers operate on thousands of input variables, orders of magnitude more than image classification models.
+Since state-of-the-art relaxations for max pool are designed for the 2D case with few inputs, applying these methods out-of-the-box to point cloud models causes substantial precision loss (\cref{app:maxpool_analysis}).

-Addressing the above problem by designing more precise linear constraints for max pool is inherently difficult as it requires reasoning in much higher dimensions compared to most univariate activation functions (\eg, ReLU) used in the image classification domain.
-DeepPoly\footnote{LiRPA does not support max pool by default, and we extend it with DeepPoly's linear relaxation for comparison in \cref{sec:experiments}.} computes such a linear relaxation for each neuron $y$, with linear upper and lower bounds depending on all input neurons $x_i$.
-In addition to these constraints, it computes real-valued upper and lower bounds $l_i \leq x_i \leq u_i$.
-For example, the linear constraints employed by DeepPoly for the max pool layer $y = \max_i x_i$ (using stride one) over input neurons $x_i$ with corresponding upper and lower bounds $u_i$ and $l_i$ are: $y \geq x_j$ for $j = \argmax_i l_i$ as a lower bound and $y \leq u_{\max} = \max_i u_i$ as the upper bound.
+Addressing the above problem by designing more precise linear constraints for max pool is inherently difficult, as it requires reasoning in much higher dimensions compared to most univariate activation functions (\eg, ReLU).
+The state-of-the-art linear relaxations from DeepPoly for the max function $y = \max_i x_i$ over input neurons $x_i$ with corresponding upper and lower bounds $u_i$ and $l_i$ are: $y \geq x_j$ for $j=\argmax_i l_i$ as a lower bound and $y \leq u_{\max} = \max_i u_i$ as the upper bound.
 For the lower bound, any $x_i$ would give a sound bound, since we know $y \geq x_i$.
 However, we have no such guarantees for the upper bound.
-DeepPoly simply uses the constant $u_{\max}$, which does not preserve information between neurons, causing significant precision loss.
+DeepPoly simply uses the constant $u_{\max}$, which does not preserve relationship between neurons, causing significant precision loss.
 We therefore propose a scalable and more precise upper bound which preserves this relation.